GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

-An echo is returned to all subscribers: `/listener/setAmbisonicsNormalization <string listenerModel_id> <string ambisonicsNormalization>`
+On success, an echo is returned to all subscribers: `/listener/setAmbisonicsNormalization <string listenerModel_id> <string ambisonicsNormalization>`

 #### Example